Enddox/void-relic-sim/README.md

 - Simulate opening any supported relic for up to 4 players.
 - Choose refinement level: Intact, Exceptional, Flawless, or Radiant.
 - See random rewards based on official drop chances and item rarities.
-- Add new relics and customize their rewards directly from the web interface.
 - Simple, clean UI styled for Warframe fans.
 - Drop colors: Common = bronze, Uncommon = silver, Rare = gold.